SlabPHP/slabphp/docs/installation.md

 * ~/myproject - your root project directory, can be anything really
     * src - psr4 root for \MyProject namespace
     * views - default location where the display configuration will look for your bundles templates
-    * configs - this as a place to store configs for your project
+    * config - this as a place to store configs for your project
     * resources - this as a location to store css/js/sql etc. resources
     * tests - store your tests for your application here
     * docs - store your markdown documents here